Deciding to breastfeed is a wonderful decision for you and your baby. Start as soon as you can after birth.

 Breastfeeding has huge health benefits for mothers.

-Breastfeeding protects against osteoporosis.
+Breastfeeding protects against osteoporosis (weakened bones).

-It reduces the risk of:
+It also reduces the risk of:

 - breast cancer